 Based on the advice of the Audit Committee and the Accounting Officer, the Corporation is of the opinion that the College has an adequate and effective framework for governance, risk management and control, and has fulfilled its statutory responsibility for "the effective and efficient use of resources, the solvency of the institution and the safeguarding of its assets".

-Approved by order of the members of the Corporation on 14 December 2023 and signed on its behalf by:-
+Approved by order of the members of the Corporation on 17 December 2024 and signed on its behalf by:-

-Signed Signed Signed Accounting Officer - M Brabner
+Signed Signed by: Paul Walker 6962978ABB652487 Signed Signed by: Midulle Brahur SB28D7EBE040407 Chair - P. Walker Accounting Officer - M Brabner